So its study week and a lot of things happened.

 The thing is, I did lots of mistakes in my life.
 Done this, done that.
-I was the worse b*tch you could ever meet, your worse nightmare.
+I was the worse b*tch you could ever meet, your worst nightmare.
 Though, like I said earlier, I’ve change for the better.
 Even with the past still haunting me, I’ve find ways to fix them.

 Those pasts are haunting us because we haven’t fixed them.
 Once they’re fixed, you’ll be as free as a bird in the sky, flying.